mwiatrzyk/mockify/docs/source/tutorial.rst

 .. versionadded:: 0.2

-You can also create function mocks in easier way by using :class:`mockify.mock.function.FunctionFactory` class.
+You can also create function mocks in easier way by using :class:`mockify.mock.FunctionFactory` class.
 Objects of this class simplify function mock creation by allowing it to be created by just attribute reading.
 For example, to create ``foo`` and ``bar`` function mocks you just need to execute following code::

-    >>> from mockify.mock.function import FunctionFactory
+    >>> from mockify.mock import FunctionFactory
     >>> factory = FunctionFactory()
     >>> foo = factory.foo
     >>> bar = factory.bar

-Now both ``foo`` and ``bar`` are instances of :class:`mockify.mock.function.Function` class.
+Now both ``foo`` and ``bar`` are instances of :class:`mockify.mock.Function` class.
 Of course you do not have to assign factory attribute to a variable - you can pass it directly, or even pass entire factory object to code being under test if needed.

-Besides simplified mock creation this class also provides :meth:`mockify.mock.function.FunctionFactory.assert_satisfied` method that checks if all mocks created by the factory are satisfied.
+Besides simplified mock creation this class also provides :meth:`mockify.mock.FunctionFactory.assert_satisfied` method that checks if all mocks created by the factory are satisfied.
 Of course you can still do this by checking each individually::